HIV/AIDS in Uganda: History

 The government used a multi-sector approach to spread its AIDS prevention message: it developed strong relationships with government, community and religious leaders who worked with the grassroots to teach ABC.
 Schools incorporated the ABC message into curricula, while faith-based communities trained leaders and community workers in ABC.
 The government also launched an aggressive media campaign using print, billboards, radio, and television to promote abstinence, monogamy, and condom use.

 Condoms were not the main element of the AIDS prevention message in the early years.
 President Museveni said, "We are being told that only a thin piece of rubber stands between us and the death of our Continent ... they (condoms) cannot become the main means of stemming the tide of AIDS."
-He emphasized that condoms should be used, "if you cannot manage A and B ... as a fallback position, as a means of last resort."
+He emphasised that condoms should be used, "if you cannot manage A and B ... as a fallback position, as a means of last resort."

 Some reports suggest that the decline in AIDS prevalence in Uganda was due to monogamy and abstinence, rather than condom use.
 According to Edward C. Green, a medical anthropologist at the Harvard School of Public Health, the promotion of fidelity to one's partner and abstinence were the most important factors in Uganda's success because they disrupted the widespread practice of having multiple concurrent sexual partners.
 Research found that in rural Uganda, the educational messaging regarding condom use was often not effective.
 In fact, it was found that twenty-three percent of adolescents surveyed did not even know about condoms.
 A 2004 study published in the journal Science also concluded that abstinence among young people and monogamy, rather than condom use, contributed to the decline of AIDS in Uganda.